 9.11 Dissertation and thesis submission is now done exclusively on-line.
-Please go to www.gradschool.sc.edu and click on "Academics" then "Thesis and Dissertations".
+Please go to www.gradschool.sc.edu and click on "Graduate Studies" then "Thesis and Dissertations" then "Submission Instructions".

 For Departmental Clearance:

 A Graduation Clearance Checklist can be found on the chemistry website, go to MyChem/Biochem on left bottom side of page, choose Current Students, click on Graduate Students, look under Current Student Forms.